Discover what you are naturally good at

 Tools like the HIGH5 strengths test, employed by leading companies, are instrumental in demonstrating self-awareness during interviews.
 By identifying how individual strengths can enhance a team’s performance, this test provides a concrete example of recognizing and articulating one’s capabilities honestly and insightfully.

-Gauge of Personal and Professional Development
+Gauge of personal and professional development

 Discussing strengths and weaknesses provides insight into a candidate’s personal and professional development journey.
 A person’s narrative about how they have worked on addressing their weaknesses demonstrates their initiative, dedication to personal growth, and problem-solving capabilities.

-Understanding Fit for the Role
+Understanding fit for the role

 Thirdly, this question gives the interviewer a glimpse into whether the candidate’s strengths align with the job requirements.
 For instance, if a role requires strong team collaboration and an applicant mentions effective communication and team management as strengths, it signals a potentially good fit for the position.

-Indicators of Potential Challenges
+Indicators of potential challenges

 Similarly, understanding a candidate’s weaknesses can provide early indications of areas where they might face challenges in the role.
 For instance, if a candidate mentions struggling with time management, steps can be taken early on to provide support and resources to address this if they are selected for the role.

-Evaluation of Growth Mindset
+Evaluation of growth mindset

 How individuals discuss their strengths and weaknesses can reveal their mindset toward growth and learning.
 A candidate who views their weaknesses as opportunities for improvement demonstrate a growth mindset, a highly desired trait in today’s rapidly evolving professional landscape.
+In essence, asking about strengths and weaknesses isn’t just about painting a complete picture of a candidate’s capabilities.
+It’s about understanding their character, approach to challenges, and potential fit within the organization’s culture and the role’s responsibilities.

-Evaluate Open-Ended answers
+Evaluate open-ended answers

+The goal of any job interview is to get to know the candidate and see if their skills, experience, and mindset match what the organization is looking for.
 Asking open-ended questions helps provide a more accurate picture of who they are and how they think.
-Such inquiries can help identify risk factors or areas where the applicant may be lacking before hiring them.
+Such inquiries and recruitment methods can help identify risk factors or areas where the applicant may be lacking before hiring them.

 Asking a candidate about their career aspirations can give you insight into their professional goals and how they plan on achieving them.
 It also offers an opportunity to discuss the role and expectations within the organization, helping to align goals and ensure it’s the right fit for both parties.